bazel-contrib/rules_nodejs/examples/create-react-app/README.md

 ## Available Scripts

+Just like with stock create-react-app, we have the same developer workflow.
 In the project directory, you can run:

 ### `yarn start`